 Avonte Oquendo was last seen leaving the Riverview School in Long Island City on October 4.

-But despite an intense police search, there have been no signs of the teen whose family says he cannot communicate verbally.
+But despite an intense police search, there have been no signs of the teen, who is autistic and whose family says he cannot communicate verbally.

 "We're still devoting a lot of resources to the search.
 We'll have to make adjustments as far as the deployment of the amount of resources that we have.
 We'll do that some time during the week if we're unsuccessful.
 Obviously we ask for the public's help with any information at all," Kelly said.